Universal Translation Services

 notary true copy

-Why we need a certified true copy of documents?
+Why do we need a certified true copy of documents?

 A valid certified copy is the only convenient way to have an official record of the documents in English-speaking law countries.
-Moreover, it may be used for official government purposes, court procedures, or other commercial purposes.
+Moreover, it may be used for official government, court procedures, or other commercial purposes.
 Other than that, it is helpful for the owner of the documents.

-It lets people stop worrying about the risks of losing original documents, especially identity documents, identification documents, forms of identification, or Personal document, because they become the proof of your identity.
-A valid certified copy is somehow related to the notarized copy, but they are not similar.
-A certified copy of a primary document, when used internationally, might need to be in the form of a notarized copy.
+It lets people stop worrying about the risks of losing original documents, especially identity documents, identification documents, forms of identification, or Personal documents because they become the proof of your identity.
+A valid certified copy is related to the notarized copy but is not similar.
+When used internationally, a certified copy of a primary document might need to be a notarized copy.
 That copy may also need to comply with the special ones at the international level.

-In case when a primary document needs translation, a certificate other than a certified copy is usually required.
-For instance, if you are from Italy and want to apply to English speaking country, your Original Birth Certificate or legal documents in Italian needs to be translated into English by a professional person.
+A certificate other than a certified copy is usually required when a primary document needs translation.
+For instance, if you are from Italy and want to apply to English English-speaking country, your Original Birth Certificate or legal documents in Italian needs to be translated into English by a professional person.
 To do so, you need a professionally translated certificate of accuracy.
-So then the primary document, the translated document, certificate of accuracy get the certified true copy.
-And a notarized copy will be required when the birth certificate is in English, used in Italy.
+So then the primary document, the translated document, the certificate of accuracy, get the certified true copy.
+A notarized copy will be required when the birth certificate is in English, used in Italy.

-People usually ask notaries to certify their documents and get them the actual copy of the original manuscripts, or either you can contact the recording office.
-However, notaries are not capable of certifying copies in every state.
-Let’s look at the facts that you should know before getting a certification of your documents by a notary.
+People usually ask notaries to certify their documents and get them the actual copy of the original manuscripts, or you can contact the recording office.
+However, notaries are not capable of approving copies in every state.
+Let’s look at the facts you should know before getting a certification of your documents by a notary.

 Step 1

-First of all, you, as custodian of records, have to request the notary public for document certification.
-But the notary can’t certify duplicate documents, so make sure to send them a copy of the original document.
+First of all, as custodian of records, you must request the notary public for document certification.
+However, the notary can’t certify duplicate documents, so send them a copy of the original document.

 Step 2

-Then you need to confirm that the documents are not public records or vital records, including different types of documents such as original birth certificates, original death certificates, divorce records, deeds, governmental entity documents, mortgages, original marriage certificates, or marriage records and other legal or court-issued documents that are already recorded by the official government in their record book; otherwise, it will be rejected by your states law.
+Then you need to confirm that the documents are not public records or vital records, including different types of documents such as original birth certificates, original death certificates, divorce records, deeds, governmental entity documents, mortgages, original marriage certificates, or marriage records and other legal or court-issued documents that the official government already records in their record book; otherwise, it will be rejected by your states law.

-However, if you are a student, certifying your documents by a notary or public officials might be problematic.
+However, certifying your documents by a notary or public officials might be problematic if you are a student.
 You are suggested to get your certification from your school registrar’s office.
 But again, the policies may vary.
 For example, Florida accepts certified copies of diplomas by Florida notaries, while in Texas, notaries are not allowed to attest to the documents of school diplomas.

 Step 3